CKC-Technologies/tunl-embedded-payment-form/README.md

 # Tunl Embeddable Form Documentation

+The code in this repo currently uses PHP, but could very easily be ported into other languages.
+Eventually there will be more code examples and samples in this repo that demonstrate use in other languages.

 Before attempting to embed our hosted payment form in your web application you will need an account on our TUNL merchant platform.  https://tunl.com/contact/